gyda13/AutismCommunity/README.md

 # AutismCommunity
-An App that  provides a way for autism's who want(s) to share their interests by providing a sharing community and provide them with opportunities to refresh their knowledge about autism through specialists
+An App that  provides a way for autism's who want(s) to share their interests by providing a sharing community and provide them with opportunities to refresh their knowledge about autism through specialists.

 ## Technologies
 - SwiftUI </br>